rizlas/whatsapp_desktop/README.md

 sudo bash ./deploy_wa.sh
 ```

-If you want a shortcut in your application menù
+If you want a shortcut in your application menu

 ```bash
 cp whatsapp.desktop /usr/share/applications
 ```

-Keep in mind, times to times remember to change user agent in docker-compose.yml
+Keep in mind to change times to times the user agent in docker-compose.yml

 Enjoy WhatsApp